MikePacey/Lancaster-HEC/docs/gpu2.rst

 Understanding GPU types
 -----------------------

-The HEC currently offers four different itypes of GPU of differing ages, and supporting different workloads.
-The different GPUs support different types of floating point arithmetic to different degrees; the older V100 GPUs offer good support for double and single precision (FP64 and FP32), the L40 and L40S offer better performance for single precision and lower (ie. FP32, FP16 and below) - typically used in Neural Net / LLM workloads - while the small number of H200 GPUs are powerful
+The HEC currently offers four different types of GPU of differing ages, and supporting different workloads.
+The GPUs support floating point arithmetic types to different degrees; the older V100 GPUs offer good support for double and single precision (FP64 and FP32), the L40 and L40S offer better performance for single precision and lower (ie. FP32, FP16 and below) - typically used in Neural Net / LLM workloads - while the small number of H200 GPUs are powerful